James-R-Thomas/Basic-Old-School-Fantasy/Vault/Adventures/Encounters.md

 If one side wishes to avoid an encounter, it may attempt to flee.
 This is called ***evasion*** and is only possible ***before combat has begun***.
 When a side decides to try an evasion, the opposing side must decide whether or not to pursue it.
 Players May decide freely whether they wish to pursue fleeing monsters.

-**Monsters:** The referee must decide whether monsters pursue fleeing PCs.
+**[[Monsters]]:** The referee must decide whether monsters pursue fleeing PCs.
 (A low roll on the Monster Reactions table may be taken to indicate that the monster will pursue.)

 **No pursuit:** If the opposing side decides to let the other side flee, the evasion automatically succeeds; the encounter is avoided.